keu/docs/astro/cli-release-notes.md

 ---
-sidebar_label: 'Astronomer Cloud CLI'
+sidebar_label: 'Astro CLI'
-title: 'Astronomer Cloud CLI Release Notes'
+title: 'Astro CLI Release Notes'
 id: cli-release-notes
-description: Release notes for the Astronomer Cloud CLI.
+description: Release notes for the Astro CLI.
 ---

 ## Overview

-This document provides a summary of all changes made to the [Astronomer Cloud CLI](install-cli.md).
-For general product release notes, go to [Astronomer Cloud Release Notes](release-notes.md).
+This document provides a summary of all changes made to the [Astro CLI](install-cli.md).
+For general product release notes, go to [Astro Release Notes](release-notes.md).

 If you have any questions or a bug to report, don't hesitate to reach out to us via Slack or Intercom.
 We're here to help.